jeremychone/rust-genai/README.md

 ## Library Focus:

-- Focuses on standardizing chat completion APIs across major AI Providers.
+- Focuses on standardizing chat completion APIs across major AI Services.

-- Native implementation, meaning no per-provider SDKs.
+- Native implementation, meaning no per-service SDKs.
 	- Reason: While there are some variations between all of the various APIs, they all follow the same pattern and high-level flow and constructs.
 Managing the differences at a lower layer is actually simpler and more cumulative accross services than doing sdks gymnastic.

 - Prioritizes ergonomics and commonality, with depth being secondary.
 (If you require complete client API, consider using [async-openai](https://crates.io/search?q=async-openai) and [ollama-rs](https://crates.io/crates/ollama-rs); they are both excellent and easy to use.)